KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 - IAM database authentication is only supported in MySQL and PostgreSQL database engines.
 - With IAM database authentication, you don't need to use a password when you connect to a DB instance but instead, you use an authentication token.
 - You can force all connections to your DB instance to use SSL, or you can encrypt connections from specific client computers only.

+#### RDS in-transit security

 - If you want to force SSL, use the `rds.force_ssl` parameter.
-By default, the `rds.force_ssl` parameter is set to false.
-Set the `rds.force_ssl` parameter to true to force connections to use SSL.
+- By default, the `rds.force_ssl` parameter is set to false.
+Set the `rds.force_ssl` parameter to `true` to force connections to use SSL.
 - The `rds.force_ssl` parameter is static, so after you change the value, you must reboot your DB instance for the change to take effect.
+- To use SSL from a specific client, you must obtain the certs for the client computer, import certs on the client computer, and then encrypt the connections from the client computer.

 ### Microsoft SQL Server